-- We create a culture where respect is deeply-embedded for all that work, study and visit Fareham College. - We encourage innovation in design, development and delivery of our curriculum and services. - We promote excellence in staff and student performance.
+• We create a culture where respect is deeply embedded for all who work, study and visit the college group.

+- We encourage innovation in design, development and delivery of our curriculum and services. - We promote excellence in staff and student performance.